semgrep/semgrep/PRIVACY.md

 - Check ID and metadata (as defined in the rule definition; e.g., OWASP category, message, severity)
 - Code location, including file path, that triggered findings
 - A one-way hash of a unique code identifier that includes the triggering code content
-- Dependency name and version (only sent when using Semgrep Supply Chain or the `--sca` flag)
+- Dependency name and version (only sent when using Semgrep Supply Chain)
 - Source code is NOT collected

 **Dependencies data** are used to power Dependency Search and License Compliance.
 The classes of